 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

 This is a very imaginative Hammer Studios version of the Jekyll and Hyde story originally written by Robert Louis Stevenson.
-It adds Jekyll's cheating wife who Hyde tries to win over because he is attracted to the bad part of her personality that cheats on Jekyll and hides it from him.
-It also adds a sexy snake dance and other Technicolor nightlife.
+It adds to the story Jekyll's cheating wife, who Hyde tries to win over because he is attracted to the bad part of her personality, the part that cheats on Jekyll and hides it from him.
+It also adds a sexy Technicolor snake dance.

 Bitter with jealousy of Paul and angry because he could not seduce Kitty, Hyde is determined to get revenge on them.
-He invites them to Maria's apartment where he locks Paul into the snake's room where the snake is out of its cage and Paul is killed by the snake.
-(In movies, all snakes are deadly, even a harmless little boa.)
-Kitty is so shocked when she finds his body that she falls over a railing to her death.
+He invites them to Maria's apartment where he locks Paul in the snake room with the snake out of its cage and Paul is killed by the snake.
+(In movies, all snakes are deadly, even a harmless little boa.
+I think we are supposed to think that the boa is venomous and bit Paul.)
+Then he apparently rapes Kitty.
+Kitty is so shocked from Hyde's attack and finding Paul dead that she falls over a railing to her death.

 Hyde supresses Jekyll, but eventually Jekyll manages to take over as the police capture him.
 I presume that he ends up paying for Hyde's crimes either in prison or at the end of a noose.